 Low-Stress Healthcare Jobs

 Low-stress healthcare jobs are jobs where you will not be asked to make life-or-death decisions, deal with emergencies, or have to work at a fast pace all day long.
+These are often some of the happiest jobs in the medical field.

 Some of the following are entry-level healthcare jobs whereas others require advanced schooling.
 Because of this, salaries vary greatly.